Best Treatments for Dark Under-Eye Circles

 “If there are superficial blood vessels that contribute to the discoloration, this is treated with a laser that targets the vasculature,” Dr. Gaon explained.
 “If the appearance of darkness is from hollowing along the lower orbital rim, this is best corrected using a dermal filler, or with surgery.”

-Now that we’ve explored some of the causes of dark under eye circles, let’s discuss the best remedies for dark under eye circles, which may involve a combination of treatments that include topical creams, filler and platelet rich plasma, as well as laser and radiofrequency treatments.
+Now that we’ve explored some of the causes of dark under eye circles, let’s discuss the best remedies for dark under eye circles, which may involve a combination of treatments that include topical creams, fillers, as well as laser and radiofrequency treatments.

 Best Clinical Treatments for Dark Under-Eye Circles